 How long should a UX literature review take?

-Focused reviews addressing specific design questions take 1-2 weeks (or as little as 5 hours), while comprehensive reviews of new problem spaces require 4-6 weeks.
-Adjust based on your project timelines and scope.
+Focused reviews addressing specific design questions can take as little as 5 hours, while more comprehensive reviews of entirely new problem spaces may require 1-4 weeks of work.
+Adjust based on your project timelines, the maturity of the research landscape in your domain, and how much is already known internally.

 Do I need access to academic journals to conduct a good literature review?

 Not necessarily.
 Many valuable UX insights come from industry publications, design blogs, and internal research.
-Academic access helps but isn't required for actionable findings in most UX contexts.
+Academic access helps, particularly for HCI-specific research, but it isn't required for actionable findings in most UX contexts.
+For climate and deep-tech products, industry-specific sources often provide more relevant context than academic papers anyway.

 How do I know when I've reviewed enough sources?

-Stop when you reach saturation: new sources repeat findings you've already captured, your research questions are answered with converging evidence, or you've identified clear gaps requiring primary research.
+Stop when you reach saturation: new sources are repeating findings you've already captured, your research questions are answered with converging evidence, or you've identified clear gaps that only primary research can fill.

 Should I include competitor research in my literature review?

 Yes, if relevant.
-Analyzing competitor solutions and published case studies provides practical examples, but treat them critically since you don't know their research methodology or success metrics.
+Analyzing competitor solutions and published case studies provides practical examples of what's been tried and what the market has validated.
+Treat them critically, since you won't know their full research methodology or how they measure success.

 How do I present literature review findings to stakeholders who want "just the highlights"?

 Create a one-page executive summary with key themes, design recommendations, and evidence strength.
-Keep detailed findings in an appendix for those who want to dive deeper.
+Keep detailed findings in an appendix for those who want to go deeper.
+For technical stakeholders at climate or deep-tech companies, grounding recommendations in evidence is often more persuasive than visual presentation alone.

 What if my literature review contradicts what stakeholders want to do?

-Present contradictory evidence objectively, explain context and limitations, acknowledge that your specific situation may differ, and recommend small-scale primary research to validate before full commitment.
+Present the contradictory evidence objectively, explain the context and limitations of the research, and acknowledge that your specific situation may differ.
+Recommend small-scale primary research to validate before full commitment.
+This is a common situation in deep-tech products where the technology context doesn't map neatly to existing research.